 Staff will work closely with the Board to manage Metropolitan's water supply reserves in the face of the unprecedented drought conditions in California and throughout the Southwest.
 Should El Niño conditions create more supply, staff is prepared to maximize storage opportunities.
-On the other hand, should supply conditions not improve then actions will include implementation of storage withdrawals, coordination of deliveries with the member agencies, close monitoring of drought conditions and possible allocation actions as part of the Water Surplus and Drought Management (WSDM) plan, and targeted outreach on conversation efforts.
+The actions will include implementation of storage withdrawals, coordination of deliveries with the member agencies, close monitoring of drought conditions and possible allocation actions as part of the Water Surplus and Drought Management (WSDM) plan, and targeted outreach on conversation efforts.
 The past year's successful implementation of the Water Supply Allocation Plan (WSAP) will be reviewed and a determination will be made on what actions to take for FY 2016/17.